rhiaro/questforbrothers/notes/places.md

 In Mnt they call it the Valley of Clouds.

+## South of Tantonia

+* Sessapan (in the middle)
+* Walled cities, destroyed mostly the Empire
+* Seedland, immediately south of the Hennysynnia mountains (old: Pressic, Mitten Gabar, Orian tribal lands, various walled cities).
+* Narvar (where Sultan Pot is from, old: Narvarko), south west ** Contains a city-state of Potton, most of the tiny coastal region.

 ## Tivnies

 An advanced and democratic nation of very dark-skinned people.
 The Tivnish tend to be tall and soft spoken, and around 50% of people regardless of gender never grow hair on their head or face.
 Those who do tend to have tightly curled short coarse hair.